 Even if your sourdough starter looks awful when you pull it out of the back of the refrigerator, with discolored, strong-alcoholic-smelling liquid collected on top and a dark top skin, you can revive it.
 Here's what I do: I pour out the liquid, carefully scrape off the discolored top with a spoon, and then use about half a cup of the clear starter underneath to begin a new starter in a clean container.
 It always works.
 When you do this, though, be sure to feed your starter twice a day for a few days to bring it back up to strength.

-And don’t worry — you can find uses for the discard.
-Here are some ideas for recipes you can make with the portion of sourdough you’d usually throw out while feeding your starter.
+And don't worry -- there are tons of recipes you can make with sourdough discard, the portion you would throw out when you feed your starter.

 This bread roll needs a well-fed starter, though, so be sure to use one you that is ripe and has been fed up to six hours before you start making the bread dough.